jbampton/ruby-strip/README.md

 You can use the RubyInstaller for Windows - http://rubyinstaller.org/ to install Ruby.

+Before using the RubyInstaller you should check the integrity of the RubyInstaller against its hash on https://bintray.com/oneclick/rubyinstaller/rubyinstaller

+To do this on windows you can use the builtin Windows CertUtil command.

 After you have installed Ruby try out the next two commands:

 ###ruby -v